-- the eligibility of solar facilities placed in service in 2022 (regardless of when construction began) and prior to January 1, 2025 for a 30% Commercial ITC under Section 48(a) of the Code (assuming apprenticeship and prevailing wage requirements are met; these requirements are deemed met for projects less than 1 MW), with standalone storage beginning in 2023; - in the absence of meeting apprenticeship and prevailing wage requirements, the "base" amount of the Commercial ITC is 6% for facilities beginning construction prior to January 1, 2025 and 2% thereafter (however, as indicated above, the majority of our business qualifies for 30% credits upon which "bonus credits" could increase the total credit amount up to 70% in certain circumstances); - the eligibility of solar and storage facilities placed in service after 2024 and through at least 2032 for a 30% technology-neutral ITC under Section 48E of the Code (the "48E Credit"); and - several new ITC bonus credits under both the Commercial ITC and the 48E Credit, which apply to certain facilities placed in service beginning in 2023, including those meeting certain domestic content requirements, those located in "Energy Communities," and those located in or that benefit low-income communities and tribal communities.
+- the eligibility of solar facilities placed in service in 2022 (regardless of when construction began) and prior to January 1, 2025, or, at the election of the taxpayer, solar facilities that began construction prior to January 1, 2025 and are placed in service on or after January 1, 2025, for a 30% Commercial ITC under Section 48(a) of the Code (assuming apprenticeship and prevailing wage requirements are met; these requirements are deemed met for projects less than 1 MW), with standalone storage beginning in 2023; - in the absence of meeting apprenticeship and prevailing wage requirements, the "base" amount of the Commercial ITC is 6% for facilities beginning construction prior to January 1, 2025 and 2% thereafter (however, as indicated above, the majority of our business qualifies for 30% credits upon which "bonus credits" could increase the total credit amount up to 70% in certain circumstances); - the eligibility of solar and storage facilities that begin construction after December 31, 2024 (or began construction prior to January 1, 2025 but do not elect application of the Commercial ITC) and are placed in service after 2024 and through at least 2033 (with phase down for projects that begin construction after (i) 2033 or (ii) if later, the first year after the year in which the U.S. Department of Treasury determines greenhouse gas emissions from the production of electricity in the United States are no more than 25% of 2022 levels), for a 30% 48E Credit (assuming application of same apprenticeship and prevailing wage requirements outlined above); and - several new ITC bonus credits under both the Commercial ITC and the 48E Credit, which apply to certain facilities placed in service beginning in 2023, including those meeting certain domestic content requirements, those located in "Energy Communities," and those located in or that benefit low-income communities and tribal communities.